PhilippaHartley/SKAO-SDC2/README.md

 The `inis` directory contains the initialisation files that are used for each step.
 Each ini file is available in either a 'dev', ldev', 'eval', or 'full' variation, representing the 'development', large development', evalutaion', and 'full Challenge' datasets produced for SDC2.

-At the end of the run, the SKA-Mid-observed HI and continuum image cubes can be found along with the output HI source catalogue in `out/products`.
+At the end of the run, the SKA-Mid-observed HI and continuum image cubes can be found along with the output truth catalogues in `out/products`.

 #### Simulation description

 A detailed description of the simulations is available in Section 3 of the SDC2 paper [here](https://arxiv.org/abs/2303.07943).

+#### Changes

+These scripts does not reproduce the exact same output as the data products used in SDC2.
+This is due to two changes in the code:

+* The observe scripts have been updated to use the latest version of miriad.
+This results in very small numerical differences between some outputs of observe.py.
+The differences are at the level of 1 percent on the value of an individual pixel.
+* The skymodel modules have been updated slightly to change the way that sources that touch the edge of the large cube are dealt with; previously, these sources were rejected.
+Now, the sources are included but are clipped at the edge.